 Patients with significant co-morbidities, signs of systemic infection or another cause for concern should be admitted for inpatient therapy and monitoring.

 Antibiotics courses are typically 14 days.
 IV antibiotics should be reserved for patients with a significant infection under microbiology guidance.

 NOTE: All patients being prescribed fluoroquinolones (e.g. ciprofloxacin, ofloxacin or levofloxacin) should be counseled on the risk of fluoroquinolone-induced tendon rupture.
 They should be avoided in patients with a history of tendon rupture related to quinolones or seizures.

 Patients require further urological review after the acute episode is treated to evaluate for pre-disposing structural abnormalities in the urinary tract.

 The majority of patients will respond well to appropriate antibiotic therapy.

-Prostatic abscess occurs in 2-3% of patients and around one in ten patients will experience a recurrent episode.
+Prostatic abscess occurs in 2-3% of patients whilst 1 in 10 patients will experience a recurrent episode.